 Which I think is 1982.
 To understand why is to also understand why Corey Yuen (a.k.a.
 Yuen Kwai) had moved to Seattle in 1983 (as mentioned in an interview for the Qigong magazine) so that he could kick-start a career in the American film industry (this person’s review pretty much uncovers his agenda).
 In 1982, everyone was firing on all cylinders to the extent that it was hard to imagine how martial arts cinema could be improved upon.

 There are four categories of the major releases that were coming out in 1982.
-The first one is pinnacle, the second is superior, the third is exhaustive and the fourth is jaded.
+The first one is pinnacle, the second is superior, the third is exhausting and the fourth is jaded.
 The third category refers to Corey’s taxing work.
 Even the less-esteemed fourth category has a better-than-usual quality than what came before in the realm of Chinese martial arts cinema.
 Before you get confused, the below still is from The Dead and the Deadly whereas the above photo is from The Miracle Fighters – which was responsible for the idea of a palm with an eye on it that was seen in The Gate (this 1987 film influenced the gimmick in Pan’s Labyrinth).

 As for the first-rate category, The Shaolin Temple (a Mainland China production) was like what if David Lean made a martial arts film in China.
 The unusual locations, budget and athleticism surpassed the majority of what could be found in any Hong Kong martial arts movie.
-It certainly made for a better sight than the interior sets which passed for exterior locales in many of the Shaw Brothers movies (whose productions were like watching theater).
-When watching the film, Corey had no idea that Jet Li would be the person who he would work more than anyone else.
+It certainly made for a better sight than the interior sets which passed for exterior locales in many of the Shaw Brothers movies (whose productions were like watching plays in a 3-D theater).
+When watching the film, Corey had no idea that Jet Li would be the person who he would work with more than anyone else.

 As for the second-tier category, The Miracle Fighters proved that Yuen Woo-Ping was the best at Taoist Kung Fu (i.e. Kung Fu mixed with Chinese magic).
 A long time ago, he was going to direct a Disney remake of Snow White except it was to be about seven Shaolin monks instead of dwarves.
 If it had some of the magic that Ping’s earlier movie had then it would have gone from greenlit to hit.